hav0ky/Gamesense-Extension/README.md

 ![copy](https://i.imgur.com/1bdsrK1.png)

 ### Support
-If you need any support, contact me on discord [Syntax Club](https://discord.gg/68TSmS7cg3)
+If you need any support, contact me on discord @hvky